-An accident with a commercial truck in Jackson can have devastating consequences.
+An accident with a commercial truck in Mississippi can have devastating consequences.
 Not only could you experience extensive medical treatment and property damage, but you may be facing an uphill battle getting compensation from the trucking company’s insurance company.
 You may be lost and not sure what your next steps should be.
-What you need is a skilled truck accident lawyer who has the knowledge, resources, and experience needed to get you the maximum compensation following such a tragic accident.
+What you need is a skilled Mississippi truck accident lawyer who has the knowledge, resources, and experience needed to get you the maximum compensation following such a tragic accident.

-The experienced truck accident lawyer at Giddens Law Firm knows all too well how difficult it can be to get back on your feet following a semi-truck crash.
+An experienced truck accident lawyer at Giddens Law Firm knows all too well how difficult it can be to get back on your feet following a semi-truck crash.
 We will fight on your behalf to make sure your rights are protected.
 We will thoroughly investigate the scene of the accident and obtain the necessary evidence before it disappears.
 We will aggressively go after the insurance adjusters, making sure all your needs are met.
 And, if necessary, we will represent you in court, making sure your truck accident claim is successful.

 How Can Our Semi Truck Accident Lawyers Help With My Case?